bvanschie/INFOMAIR_group5/README.md

 * Choose which classifier to use (baseline or neural network) `use nn` or `use baseline`.
 * Introduce a delay before showing system responses. `delay on` or `delay off`.
 * OUTPUT IN ALL CAPS OR NOT. `caps on` or `caps off`.

+## Experiment

+The system for the experiment is located at `experiment.py`.
+The relevant functions are at the bottom of the file.
+* `questionnaire()` contains a list of all questions that will be asked after each interaction.
+* `generate_random_system_msg(state)` can be used to generate a random message based on the current dialog state.
+This message will be shown to the user during `filler` interactions.
+* `get_target(restaurant_info)` generates a goal for the user, eg a location and a food type to search for.
+* `get_dynamic_delay(utterance)` returns the number of seconds delay after the user utterance when in dynamic delay mode.

+The answers to the questions will be saved in a json file.